Why some women turn to tantric massage

 They all have one thing in common: the desire to evolve.

-• Leaving the surface of gesture to enter the depths of meaning.
+Leaving the surface of gesture to enter the depths of meaning.

-• To stop serving and start passing on.
+To stop serving and start passing on.

 It is this passage that Tantric massage training embody

-that of a return to self, of an awakening of the sacred,
+that of a return to oneself,

 reconciling body, heart and mind.